SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Methodology

-Figure~\ref{fig:infrastructure} shows the SoftMC setup for testing DDR4 DRAM modules.
+Figure~\ref{fig:infrastructure} shows the DRAM Bender setup for testing DDR4 DRAM modules.
 We use the Xilinx Alveo U200~\cite{alveo} FPGA board in all of our tests.

-We use an FPGA board with SoftMC (Figure~\ref{fig:infrastructure}c) to perform all our RowHammer tests.
+We use an FPGA board with DRAM Bender (Figure~\ref{fig:infrastructure}c) to perform all our RowHammer tests.
 We monitor and adjust the temperature of DRAM chips under test with a temperature controller (Figure~\ref{fig:infrastructure}a).
-This infrastructure provides a fine-grained control over the timing between DRAM commands.
-We enforce all timing parameters defined by Jedec~\cite{jedec2017ddr4} to enforce reliable operation.
+This infrastructure provides \agy{us with} fine-grained control over the timing between DRAM commands.
+We enforce all timing parameters defined by JEDEC~\cite{jedec2017ddr4} to \lois{ensure} reliable operation.